 Because executives can not orchestrate in a vacuum.
 In fact, they depend on at least three important types of others:

 - Leaders lead, they do not perform.
 Therefore, they rely on others to take care of the implementation.

 - Leaders can not be everywhere.
 That's why they rely on others to get information.

-- Executives "do not know what they do not know."
-That's why they count on loyal supporters for feedback.
+- Executives "don't know what they don't know."
+That is why they count on loyal supporters for feedback.

 4 Characteristics: How to recognize VUCA executives